Stamp Duty Land Tax: apply for a repayment of the higher rates for additional properties

-Use this form to apply for a repayment of the higher rates of Stamp Duty Land Tax (SDLT) for additional properties if you sell what was previously your main home.
+Apply for a repayment of the higher rates of Stamp Duty Land Tax for additional properties if you sell what was previously your main home.

 - the main buyer of the property which attracted the higher SDLT rates